clearlinux/clear-linux-documentation/source/clear-linux/guides/deploy-at-scale.rst

 Manually rebuilding your own bundles or mix upon every release is not sustainable at a large scale.
 A |CL| deployment pipeline should be agile enough to validate and produce new versions with speed.
-Whether or not those updates actually make their way to your production can be seperate business decision.
+Whether or not those updates actually make their way to your production can be separate business decision.
 However this *ability to frequently roll new versions* of software to your endpoints is a very important prerequisite.